NOTIOMYSTIDAE (1 species)

 P. i. inornatus Acc Ogasawara Is (Chichijima).

-P. poliocephalus Island Leaf-Warbler
+P. maforensis Island Leaf-Warbler

-P. p. bougainvillei Res Solomon Is (Bougainville, ?Buka).
+P. m. bougainvillei Res Solomon Is (Bougainville).

-P. p. pallescens Res Solomon Is (Kolombangara).
+P. m. pallescens Res Solomon Is (Kolombangara).

 P. makirensis Makira Leaf-Warbler